cdbartholomew/mlbstats/README.md

 Node.js and npm

 # Setting up the server
-Run pip install -r requirements.txt to get the dependencies Run app.py as this is the Flask server
+Run pip install -r requirements.txt to get the dependencies.
+Run app.py as this is the Flask server

 # Setting up the front end